-Seymour Holtzman, has been a director of the Company since April 7, 2000 and Chairman of the Board since April 11, 2000.
-On May 25, 2001, the Board of Directors of the Company hired Mr. Holtzman as an officer and an employee of the Company.
+Seymour Holtzman, has been a director since April 7, 2000 and Chairman of the Board since April 11, 2000.
+On May 25, 2001, the Board of Directors hired Mr. Holtzman as an employee.
 Mr. Holtzman has been involved in the retail business for over 30 years.
-For many years, he has been the President and Chief Executive Officer of Jewelcor, Inc., a former New York Stock Exchange listed company that operated a chain of retail stores.
+For many years, he has been the President and Chief Executive Officer of Jewelcor, Incorporated, a former New York Stock Exchange listed company that operated a chain of retail stores.
 From 1986 to 1988, Mr. Holtzman was Chairman of the Board and Chief Executive Officer of Gruen Marketing Corporation, an American Stock Exchange listed company involved in the nationwide distribution of watches.
-For at least the last five years, Mr. Holtzman has served as Chairman and Chief Executive Officer of each of Jewelcor Management, Inc., a company primarily involved in investment and management services; C.D.
-Peacock, Inc., a Chicago, Illinois retail jewelry establishment; and S.A.
-Peck & Company, a retail and mail order jewelry company based in Chicago, Illinois.
-Mr. Holtzman is currently the Chief Executive Officer and Co-Chairman of the Board of George Foreman Enterprises, Inc. (OTCBB: "GFME.OB"), formerly MM Companies, Inc.; Chairman of the Board of Web.com, Inc. (NASDAQ: "WWWW"), formerly Interland, Inc.; and a member of the Board of Directors of Whitehall Jewellers, Inc. (OTC: "JWLR.PK").
-Mr. Holtzman is a well-known shareholder activist who specializes in the banking industry and the retail industry.
+For at least the last five years, Mr. Holtzman has served as Chairman and Chief Executive Officer of each of Jewelcor Management, Inc., a company primarily involved in investment and management services; and C.D.
+Peacock, Inc., a Chicago, Illinois retail jewelry establishment.
+Mr. Holtzman is currently the Chief Executive Officer and Co-Chairman of the Board of George Foreman Enterprises, Inc. (OTCBB: "GFME.OB"), formerly MM Companies, Inc. Mr. Holtzman is also a director of Home Décor Products, Inc., a privately held internet retailer specializing in luxury brands for the home.

-David A. Levin has been President and Chief Executive Officer of the Company since April 10, 2000 and a director of the Company since April 11, 2000.
+David A. Levin has been our President and Chief Executive Officer since April 10, 2000 and a director since April 11, 2000.
 From 1999 to 2000, he served as the Executive Vice President of eOutlet.com.
 Mr. Levin was President of Camp Coleman, a division of The Coleman Company, from 1998 to 1999.
 Prior to that, Mr. Levin was President of Parade of Shoes, a division of J. Baker, Inc., from 1995 to 1997.
 Mr. Levin was also President of Prestige Fragrance & Cosmetics, a division of Revlon, Inc., from 1991 to 1995.
 Mr. Levin has worked in the retail industry for over 30 years.

-Alan S. Bernikow has been a director of the Company since June 29, 2003.
+Alan S. Bernikow has been a director since June 29, 2003.
+Mr. Bernikow has served as Senior Advisor of Barington Capital Group, L.P. since November 2006.
 From 1998 until his retirement in May 2003, Mr. Bernikow was the Deputy Chief Executive Officer at Deloitte & Touche LLP where he was responsible for assisting the firm on special projects such as firm mergers and acquisitions, litigation matters and partner affairs.
 Mr. Bernikow joined Touche Ross, the predecessor firm of Deloitte & Touche LLP, in 1977, prior to which Mr. Bernikow was the National Administrative Partner in Charge for the accounting firm of J.K.
 Lasser & Company.
-Mr. Bernikow is a member of the Board of Directors and Chairman of the Audit Committee of Revlon, Inc.; a member of the Board of Directors of Revlon Consumer Products Corporations; a member of the Board of Directors and Chairman of the Audit Committee of UBS Global Asset Management Inc., a wholly owned subsidiary of UBS AG; a member of the Board of Directors and Chairman of the Audit Committee of the FOJP Service Corporation; a member of the Board of Trustees for the Jewish Communal Fund; a member of the Board of Directors and Chairman of the Audit Committee of Saint Vincent Catholic Medical Centers; and a member of the Executive Board for The Sass Foundation Medical Research, Inc.
+Mr. Bernikow is a member of the Board of Directors and Chairman of the Audit Committee of Revlon, Inc.; a member of the Board of Directors of Revlon Consumer Products Corporations; a member of the Board of Directors and Chairman of the Audit Committee of Mack-Cali.
+Mr. Bernikow is also a director or trustee and serves as Chairman of the audit committees of certain funds (the "UBS Funds") for which UBS Global Asset Management (US) Inc., a wholly-owned subsidiary of UBS AG, or one of its affiliates ("UBS"), serves as investment advisor, sub-advisor or manager.

-Jesse Choper has been a director of the Company since October 8, 1999.
+Jesse Choper has been a director since October 8, 1999.
 Mr. Choper is the Earl Warren Professor of Public Law at the University of California at Berkeley School of Law, where he has taught since 1965.
 From 1960 to 1961, Professor Choper was a law clerk for Supreme Court Chief Justice Earl Warren.
 Mr. Choper is a member of the Board of Directors of George Foreman Enterprises, Inc. (OTCBB: "GFME.OB")